tinkerhub/ComputerVision-with-PyTorch-Learning-Program/Tasks/registration_task/README.md

 2. Copy the code of ```main.py``` and ```test.py``` to corresponding ```main.py``` and ```test.py``` in your private repo.
 3. Finish the LinearRegression class.
 4. Invite [Gopi](github.com/GopikrishnanSasikumar) to your repo.
-5. Fill the registration form with your repo url.
+5. Fill the [application form](https://forms.gle/MVbuAjQxWazsmbMw6) with your repo url.

 You can use this [reference](https://machinelearningmastery.com/implement-simple-linear-regression-scratch-python/).